-instance in which the word emolument appeared in either singular or plural form resulted in over 2,500 examples (or "hits") across all six sources, divided approximately 60%-40% between plural and singular.33 The authors then determined how many times emolument occurred in each source.
+They began by finding all uses of the word emolument in COFEA.
+The search for every instance in which the word emolument appeared in either singular or plural form resulted in over 2,500 examples (or "hits") across all six sources, divided approximately 60%-40% between plural and singular.
+The authors then determined how many times emolument occurred in each source.
 The term was not concentrated in any one source but occurred in comparable numbers in legal texts (Hein and Statutes), primarily non-legal publications (Evans), and in the Founders' papers, which represent a mixture of official documents and personal correspondence.
 The total number of occurrences and the distribution across various genres, shown in the table below, gave the authors confidence that COFEA could produce a sufficiently large and representative sample for meaningful analysis.

+Founders Evans Conventi State Hein Statutes

+Texts on Debates

-Founders Evans Texts Convention State Debates Hein Statutes 37% 25.9% 2.7% 2.6% 29.6% 2.2%
+37% 25.9% 2.7% 2.6% 29.6% 2.2%

-The authors then conducted three independent, computerized linguistic analyses of the retrieved cases to determine where emolument was (1) modified or described by a preceding adjective or a subsequent prepositional phrase, (2) included in a coordinated list, especially when preceded by the word 'other' and (3) modified when it is the object of the verbs receive and accept (the verbs used in the Domestic Emoluments Clause and Foreign Emoluments Clause, respectively).34
+The authors then conducted three independent, computerized linguistic analyses of the retrieved cases to determine where emolument was (1) modified or described by a preceding adjective or a subsequent prepositional phrase, (2) included in a coordinated list, especially when preceded by the word 'other' and (3) modified when it is the object of the verbs receive and accept (the verbs used in the Domestic Emoluments Clause and Foreign Emoluments Clause, respectively).